AmlanKumargit/Zingly_1.0.0/README.md

-##Playwright automation code for a Consumer Support Brand App Website
+# Playwright automation code for a Consumer Support Brand App Website(with JS)
+Author - Amlan Kumar